-In these and similar statements which state formally and officially the position of the Lutheran Church it is maintained that all authority in the church derives ultimately from Jesus Christ the Lord of the church and this authority is exercised in the church principally through her allegiance to the Scripture.
+My principal thesis is that the only valid basis of authority in the Church is an evangelical authority, i.e., the authority of the Gospel.
+In all confessional and constitutional statements which state formally and officially the position of the Lutheran Church, it is maintained that all authority in the Church derives ultimately from Jesus Christ the Lord of the Church and this authority is exercised in the Church principally through her allegiance to the Scripture.